 It’s best to check in with a local dealership that is known and trusted, one that will walk with you through the journey.
 The reason for this is with dealerships, you can view and even test drive the car you are interested in.
 It also helps to see other options for your budget that you can substitute, some even better than what you had in mind.

-A few customers would prefer to import directly on their own, but there’s a mirage of reasons why this is not the best approach.
+Some customers would refer to import directly on their own, but there’s a mirage of reasons why this is not the best approach.
 First, there’s the “what you order vs. what is delivered” conversation.
-Like any business deal, you might easily get duped as an individual; unlike dealerships who have over the years understood what sources of vehicles are authentic and legitimate.
-For the amount of money you are about to invest in a car, the risk by far outweighs any gains.
-Moreover, working with a reputable dealer gives you comfort that the car will be delivered in good time, and you’ll avoid the hassle of dealing with the logistics involved to bring the car to your doorstep.
+Like any business deal, you might easily get dupped as an individual; unlike dealerships have over the years understood what sources of vehicles are authentic and legitimate.
+For the amount of money you are about to invest in a car, the risk by far outweighs the any gains.
+Moreover, working with a reputable dealer gives you comfort that the car will be delivered in good time, and you’ll avoid the hassle of dealing with the logistics involved.

 Choosing a Dealer and Insurance Provider